 An expected increase in humidity Tuesday afternoon could help suppress flames, said Matt Mehle, a National Weather Service meteorologist assigned to the fire.

 Crews planned to focus Tuesday on the portion of the fire threatening communities in the north.

-As flames lapped at the edge of the main reservoir that supplies San Francisco, fears that the inferno could disrupt water or power to the city diminished.
+The fire approached the main reservoir serving San Francisco, but fears that the inferno could disrupt water or hydroelectric power to the city diminished.

-So far the ash that has been raining onto the reservoir has not sunk as far as the intake valves, which are about halfway down the 300-foot O'Shaughnessy Dam.
+So far the ash that has fallen onto the reservoir has not sunk as far as the intake valves, which are about halfway down the 300-foot O'Shaughnessy Dam.
 Utility officials said the ash is non-toxic but that the city will begin filtering water for customers if problems are detected.

 Power generation there was shut down last week so firefighters would not be imperiled by live wires.
 San Francisco is buying replacement power from other sources to run City Hall and municipal buildings.

 It has been at least 17 years since fire ravaged the northernmost stretch of Yosemite that now is under siege.

 Crews cleared brush and set sprinklers on two groves of giant sequoias that were less than 10 miles away from the fire's front lines, said park spokesman Scott Gediman.
 While sequoias have a chemical in their bark to help them resist fire, they can be damaged when flames move through slowly with such intense heat.

 The fire has swept through steep Sierra Nevada river canyons and stands of thick oak and pine, closing in on Tuolumne City and other mountain communities.
 It has confounded ground crews with its 300-foot walls of flame and the way it has jumped from treetop to treetop.